web-platform-tests/wpt.fyi/api/query/README.md

 #### link

-`link` query atoms perform a search for tests that have some matching link metadata Node in the wpt-metadata repository, and its Metadata Link's url has a `pattern`.
+`link` query atoms perform a search for tests that have some matching link metadata.

     {"link": pattern}